jina-ai/examples/multires-lyrics-search/README.md

 pip install kaggle
 ```

-Running the following bash script should perform all the steps you need to download the full dataset.
+Running the following bash script should perform all the steps needed to download the full dataset.

 ```bash
 bash get_data.sh